martenschukkink/pinscape-pico-lite/README.md

 - Misc. pins and connectors (optional)
 - Solder

-There is a [Bill of Materials](BOM.csv) that can be used for ordering at (DigiKey part numbers are included).
+There is a [Bill of Materials](BOM.csv) that can be used for ordering (DigiKey part numbers are included).
 This excludes the plunger kit.

 ### Tools